Deborah Libby, Director, Cinematographer, Editor

 Raised in California’s central valley, an area rich in agriculture and the legendary “Bakersfield Sound,” Deborah made her way to the Midwest via Seattle, SE Alaska, and the Yukon Territory of Canada.
 The surrounding mountains, water, and lush forests of the Pacific Northwest influenced Deborah’s exploration of themes relating to man’s symbiotic relationship with the natural world.

 Deborah’s 2014 film The Healing Song, a documentary about gong sound healing, has screened at festivals worldwide, including the Boise Film Festival and Clean Shorts Festival where it received a nomination for Best Short Documentary.
-She has assistant-edited the Emmy-nominated PBS series Notes From the Field and the upcoming feature length documentary Fansspeak: the Cubs Fans Film, and served as lead editor on episodes 1 and 2 of the web series America in Transition.
+She has assistant-edited the Emmy-nominated PBS series Notes From the Field and the upcoming feature length documentary Fansspeak: the Cubs Fans Film, and served as lead editor on episodes 1-3 of the web series America in Transition.
 Deborah served as assistant camera on the narrative feature film Rogers Park (2017), directed by Kyle Henry.

 Deborah’s current work is centered around the revival and evolution of ancient healing practices as catalysts for consciousness expansion.
 At times raw and controversial, her films aspire to present an honest and compassionate view of the desire to improve one’s self.